Exported source

 fc.store_attr()

-self.__doc__ = f"Convert values from '{col_src}' to lowercase, strip spaces, and store in '{col_dst}'."
+self.__doc__ = f"Convert '{col_src}' column values to lowercase, strip spaces, and store in '{col_dst}' column."

 if not col_dst: self.col_dst = col_src